Mentorship FAQ

 • Take an accredited training from a RESNET-Certified Training Provider

-• Complete at least three mentored rating models as part of the training.
+• Complete at least three mentored models as part of the training.

 • Pass the HERS Modeler Practical Evaluation